 Diagnosis and Treatment of Panic Disorder

 Prior to online therapy, your medical practitioner will evaluate your physical and medical history to establish whether the symptoms experienced point to physical illness or panic disorder.
-Where no physical ailment is found, you will be referred to a psychologist who is professionally trained in diagnosis and treatment of mental illnesses.
+Where no physical ailment is found, you will be referred to a psychologist who is professionally trained in the diagnosis and treatment of mental illnesses.
 Through specially designed assessment and interview tools, the online therapist will evaluate you for panic disorder.

 Treatment of panic disorders is undertaken through a combination of therapies.
 Some of the procedures your online therapist will take you through include:

 Psychotherapy – This is a specialized type of counseling that is designed to help you address your emotional response to mental illnesses.
-The therapist will walk you through steps and processes to enable you understand and deal with the disorder.
+The therapist will walk you through steps and processes to enable you to understand and deal with the disorder.

 Cognitive Behavioral Therapy – This is a branch of psychotherapy focusing on recognition and change of thought patterns, which lead to troublesome feeling.
 During the therapy, the practitioner will also help you in identifying possible panic attack triggers.